Omega0x013/focus-point-docs/docs/source/usage.rst

 Customizable Timetables: Create personalized timetables tailored to your unique schedule.
 Task Management: Keep track of assignments, deadlines, and study sessions effortlessly.
 Notification Alerts: Stay on top of your schedule with timely reminders and notifications.
-Sync Across Devices: Access your timetable from anywhere with seamless synchronization across multiple devices.
+Sync Across Devices: Access your timetable from anywhere with synchronization across multiple devices.
 Intuitive Interface: User-friendly design for easy navigation and quick access to essential features.

 Viewing the timetable